JapanColorado/article-to-anki/README.md

 # Use caching and custom prompt with different model
 articles-to-anki --model gpt-4-turbo --use-cache --custom-prompt "Focus on practical applications"

-# Export to files instead of Anki
+# Export to files instead of Anki (will prompt for file handling if files exist)
 articles-to-anki --to-file --url-files priority.txt

+# Export to files and automatically overwrite existing files
+articles-to-anki --to-file --overwrite --url-files priority.txt

 # Use cheaper model for large batches
 articles-to-anki --model gpt-3.5-turbo --url-files bulk.txt